Program Coordinator, Diversity and Inclusion

-Dana Perry has proudly served the University of Delaware for 17 years as an administrative assistant in the Office of Women’s Affairs, Office of Equity and Inclusion, President’s Diversity Initiative and currently supports the Vice Provost for Diversity.
-Her duties also extend to event and program coordinating including the annual Louis L. Redding Lecture and Women of Promise Dinner.
+Dana Perry has proudly served the University of Delaware for 19 years as an administrative assistant in the Office of Women’s Affairs, Office of Equity and Inclusion, President’s Diversity Initiative and currently supports the Interim Vice Provost for Diversity.

 Dana’s Quote: “Prepare.
 Focus.
 Succeed.
 Repeat.”